Here you can calculate line integrals over curves in the xy plane for scalar fields and for vector fields .

 ∂U(x,y)/∂y = fy(x,y).

-In reversing the derivation with respect to x you need an unknown functional component g(y) and analogously in reversing the derivation with respect to y you need an unknown functional component h(x):
+In reversing the derivation with respect to x we need an unknown functional component g(y) and analogously in reversing the derivation with respect to y we need an unknown functional component h(x):

-The scalar function you are looking for is created as a summary of the results of the two integrals:
+The scalar function we are looking for is created as a summary of the two results:

 The line integral